Why is my phone getting so hot all of a sudden?

 Stuffy interiors aren’t healthy for handsets.
 Leaving your phone somewhere hot, like a warm car, can seriously damage your battery and electrical circuit.

-What happens if my phone gets too hot?
+Should I worry if my phone gets hot?

 You may have to replace your battery if it’s damaged.
 This is a tricky business with a non-removable battery, forcing you to buy a brand-new phone.
 But this is the worst-case scenario, and there are various ways to prevent your phone overheating.

-If you notice your handset is warmer than usual, follow these steps to cool it down and avoid damage.
+If you notice your handset is warmer than usual, follow these phone cooling steps to avoid damage.

 - Switch it off: Shutting down your phone stops using its various electrical units, helping to cool its engine room.